Kualanamu International Airport: Rail transport

-Train services are operated by PT Railink, a joint venture between PT Angkasa Pura II and Indonesian Railway.
+Train services are operated by Railink, a joint venture between Angkasa Pura II and Indonesian Railway.
 It is the first integrated airport rail link in Indonesia.
 The trains were made in South Korea.

-The route runs from Medan Main Station beside the Merdeka Square to Kualanamu International Airport railway station, providing the fastest way to reach the airport, taking 30 minutes, and the return taking 30 to 47 minutes.
+The route runs from Medan railway station beside the Merdeka Square to Kualanamu International Airport railway station, providing the fastest way to reach the airport, taking 30 minutes, and the return taking 30 to 47 minutes.
 In May 2014, a double-tracking from Medan to the airport began.
 This will cut time travel by at least 10 minutes.

 On 28 September 2022, Railink launched new stop-over at Bandar Khalipah Station in Deli Serdang.
 Estimated travel time from this station will take 20 minutes to reach the airport.
-Passengers can also take up journey from Bandar Khalipah Station to Medan Main Station with estimated travel time 10 minutes.
+Passengers can also take up journey from Bandar Khalipah Station to Medan railway station with estimated travel time 10 minutes.
 Online bookings were made available directly from its website.